-mBiosphere is a blog that brings you the latest news from American Society for Microbiology’s first online-only, open access journal, mBio™.
-With the blog, we'll bring you highlights from articles published in the journal, along with interesting articles about the journal itself.
-Subjects you'll read about here at mBiosphere might include:
+mBiosphere is a blog that brings you the latest news from American Society for Microbiology’s open access research, including our online-only journals, mBio®, mSystemsTM, and mSphereTM.
+With the blog, we'll bring you highlights from articles published in our journals, along with articles about microbiology, science culture, and the journals themselves.
+Subjects you'll read about here at mBiosphere include:

-- Summaries of some of the most interesting articles in the journal,
+- Summaries of some of the most interesting articles in our journals,

-- Descriptions of new features in mBio, and
+- Descriptions of new features in mBio®, mSystemsTM, and mSphereTM

-Our audience includes scientists and non-scientists alike, so we strive to get you the skinny on the best mBio™ articles without any more jargon or technical talk than is necessary.
+Our audience includes scientists and non-scientists alike, so we strive to deliver the best microbiology discoveries without any more jargon or technical language than is necessary.

 Like many blogs, the tone on mBiosphere is informal and direct.
-We're also using other social media tools like Facebook and Twitter to get the message out about the journal, but here on the blog we'll offer you a more in-depth look at the science, along with the opportunity to discuss and debate the topics you read about.
+We're also using other social media tools like Twitter to get the message out about our research, but here on the blog we'll offer you a more in-depth look at the science, along with the opportunity to discuss and debate the topics you read about.
 Blogs are all about participation, so review our simple rules for comments (below) and use the "comments" link at the bottom of any given post to join the discussion.

 Your Comments on mBiosphere